AdamRogowski/embedded-face-recognition/README.md

 ## Build it yorself (tips&tricks)

-For conducting face comparison no model was trained!
-Instead [face-recognition](https://pypi.org/project/face-recognition/) module was used.
-Despite how amazing it is after it's already succesfully installed, getting this beast to work eventually might be tricky, especially on Windows OS.
-[This](https://github.com/ageitgey/face_recognition/issues/175#issue-257710508) made the process so much easier.

-For uplink communication http turned out to be the most convenient.
-Also webSocket was considered and tested, however eventually provided to much overhead just for sending photos.
-For downlink communication MQTT was used.
-Secure versions of both protocols should be considered during further development of the project.
+Facial Comparison:

+For conducting face comparisons, the project utilized the [face-recognition](https://pypi.org/project/face-recognition/) module, negating the need for training a specific model.
+While the module is impressive, setting it up might be a challenge, particularly on Windows OS.
+To streamline the installation process, I found this [guide](https://github.com/ageitgey/face_recognition/issues/175#issue-257710508) immensely helpful.

+Communication Protocols:

+Uplink communication predominantly relied on HTTP due to its convenience.
+Although WebSocket was considered and tested, its use resulted in excessive overhead for simply sending photos.

+For downlink communication, MQTT was the chosen protocol.
+Note that using secure versions of both HTTP and MQTT should be contemplated for the project's future development.

+MQTT Broker Setup:

-[Eclipse Mosquitto](https://mosquitto.org/) was used as a MQTT Broker on a local machine.
-Running a local broker might come up with some challenges, so here is a gentle reminder for basic actions, which might save some frustration:
+The project employed [Eclipse Mosquitto](https://mosquitto.org/) as the MQTT Broker on a local machine.
+Running a local broker may present challenges.
+Here are some essential actions that could prevent unnecessary frustration:

-- if server and broker run on the same host, opereting within same private network usually saves some effort of overcoming built-in system security measures;
+- When the server and broker operate on the same host within a private network, it often eases efforts in bypassing inherent system security measures.
-- if needed, change rules in the mosquitto.conf (basic: allow_anonymus true, listener 1883);
+- Consider modifying rules in the (`mosquitto.conf`) file (e.g., setting (`allow_anonymous true`) and defining the listener as (`1883`)).
-- for communnication between the broker and ESP32-WROOM, firewall rule has to be added (enabling incoming TCP packets on port 1883);
+- For communication between the broker and ESP32-WROOM, add a firewall rule allowing incoming TCP packets on port (`1883`).
-- if WROOM can't establish connection with the broker, pay special attention to [WiFi.mode(WIFI_STA);](https://github.com/knolleary/pubsubclient/issues/138)
+- If the ESP32-WROOM struggles to connect with the broker, pay special attention to the configuration, especially regarding [WiFi.mode(WIFI_STA);](https://github.com/knolleary/pubsubclient/issues/138)

 ## Authors